 We have a defined contribution retirement plan (the "Plan"), which qualifies under Section 401(k) of the Internal Revenue Code (IRC).
 Under the Plan, employees meeting certain requirements may elect to contribute a percentage of their salary up to the maximum allowed by the IRC.
 We matched a variable amount based on participant contributions up to a maximum of 4.5% of each participant's salary until May 2020 when we discontinued the matching of employee contributions for those employees not covered under a collective bargaining agreement.
-We contributed approximately \$39,664 and \$37,560 in matching contributions to the Plan in 2022 and 2021, respectively.
+Effective July 1, 2023, we reinstituted the employer match based on participant contributions which are capped at a maximum of \$250 per quarter and \$1,000 per fiscal year.
+We contributed approximately \$65,705 and \$39,664 in matching contributions to the Plan in 2023 and 2022, respectively.

-Note 17 - Segments
+Note 18.
+Segments

-As of December 31, 2022, we were organized into three operating segments through which senior management evaluates our business.
-These segments, as described in more detail in Note 1, are organized around the products and services provided to customers and represent our reportable segments.
+As of December 31, 2023, we were organized into three operating segments through which senior management evaluates our business.
+These segments, as described in more detail in Note 1.
+"Nature of Business and Operations", are organized around the products and services provided to customers and represent our reportable segments.
 Prior to the acquisition of ADGE (see Note 4.
-"Acquisition of
+"Acquisition of American DG Energy Inc."), our operations consisted of a single segment.
+The following table presents information by reportable segment for the years ended December 31, 2023 and 2022: